russelldear/giantfriend/README.md

 # giantfriend

-DotnetCore lambda that updates recent Strava ride to be eBike rides, with the appropriate bike.
+DotnetCore lambda that updates recent Strava rides to be eBike rides, with the appropriate bike.